SPEAKING THEMES & TOPICS

 "For I decided to know nothing among you except Jesus Christ and him crucified."
 I Corinthians 2:2

-Douglas Bond (profile/CV) frequently speaks at conferences and churches on a variety of topics related to the themes explored in his twenty-eight books, including the Christian family in a hostile world, challenges facing fathers & sons, biblical manhood and womanhood, Christian worldview and apologetics, knowing church history and the heroes of the past as an essential support for Christian living in the church, the home, the world; and various practical addresses on writing and teaching writing to our children.
+Douglas Bond (profile/CV) frequently speaks at conferences and churches on a variety of topics related to the themes explored in his more than thirty books, including the Christian family in a hostile world, challenges facing fathers & sons, biblical manhood and womanhood, Christian worldview and apologetics, knowing church history and the heroes of the past as an essential support for Christian living in the church, the home, the world; and various practical addresses on writing and teaching writing to our children.
 Wherever he begins, expect him to make a beeline for the gospel of Jesus Christ as the foundation of all learning and practical Christian living, and that we and our children are both justified and sanctified by grace alone, through faith alone, in Christ alone (see recent comments from nearly three decades of those who have sat under Bond’s teaching).
 Follow Bond at bondbooks.net, douglasbondbooks.blogspot.com

 Recent comments from attendees at events Douglas Bond has spoken at: